MicrosoftDocs/azure-reference-other/studio-module-reference/test-hypothesis-using-t-test.md

 ---
-title: "Test Hypothesis Using t-Test | Microsoft Docs"
+title: "ML Studio (classic): Test Hypothesis Using t-Test - Azure"
-titleSuffix: ML Studio (classic) - Azure
 description: Learn how to use the Test Hypothesis by using the t-Test module to generate scores for single sample, paired, or unpaired t-test. ms.custom: "formulas" ms.date: 05/06/2019